haerphi/workshop-node-red/README.md

 - first you will need to install mongodb2 (2 because the first version isn't really complete) in node-red

-- click on the menu icon in the top right of the window and click in `settings`
+- click on the menu icon in the top right of the window and click in `settings` <br>
   ![menu](./img/menu.png)

 - in the `user settings` popup, click on `Palette` and on the `install` tab